bhauman/figwheel-main/docs/docs/main_script.md

 and process failure.</div>

-If you have a ClojureScript namespace on the classpath with a `-main` function in it.
-You can execute that function from the command line.
+If you have a ClojureScript namespace on the classpath with a `-main` function in it, you can execute that function from the command line.

 For example if you have the following namespace: